minio/minio/docs/minio-limits.md

 - `ObjectTorrent`
 - `ObjectVersions`

-### 5. <a name="object-name-restrictions"></a>Object Name Restrictions
+### 5. <a name="object-name-restrictions-in-file-systems"></a>Object Name Restrictions in File Systems
+Minio works with the NTFS and SFX file systems.
 Minio does not support object names that contain any of the following characters: `^*|\/&#";`.
 This restriction is applicable to file systems that do not support filenames containing these characters.
 There may be additional filename character restrictions on other file systems.